Cooper Motor Corporation: Corporate structure

+On 16 March 2026, the court of appeal of Kenya overturned a ruling by the Employment and Labour Relations Court that had awarded Yasser Swaleh, former Ford Brand Manager at CMC Motors Group Limited, KSh 4.4 million in compensation for unfair termination.
+The court ruled that his employment was terminated lawfully for misreporting of vehicle sales and inflated expected incomes.

 Ownership

 CMC Holdings Limited and all its subsidiaries in Kenya, Uganda and Tanzania are wholly owned by the Al-Futtaim Group, based in the United Arab Emirates.

 Planned Closure

-In a 17 January 2025 statement, the company announced plans to wind down it's operations and eventually exit the Kenya, Tanzania and Uganda markets.
-Citing "sustained market challenges, including economic pressures, currency depreciation, and rising operational costs."By July 2025, its website "www.cmcmotors.com" was defunct.
+In a 17 January 2025 statement, the company announced plans to wind down its operations and eventually exit the Kenya, Tanzania and Uganda markets.
+Citing "sustained market challenges, including economic pressures, currency depreciation, and rising operational costs."
+By July 2025, its website "www.cmcmotors.com" was defunct.

 The decision was despite years of effort to engineer a turnaround.
 These efforts included the firing of 160 workers in 2017, 110 in 2018 and 169 employees in 2023, as part of the 2023 restructuring initiative aimed at revitalizing its business.